 Balance tests are done to test the function of your inner ear.
 People who have Meniere’s disease will have a reduced balance response in one of their ears.
 The balance test most commonly used to test for Meniere’s disease is electronystagmography (ENG).

-In this test, you will either have electrodes placed around your eyes to detect eye movement.
+In this test, you will have electrodes placed around your eyes to detect eye movement.
 This is because the balance response in the inner ear causes eye movements.

-VEMP testing measures the sound sensitivity of the vestibule of the inner ear.
+Vestibular evoked myogenic potential (VEMP) testing measures the sound sensitivity of the vestibule of the inner ear.

 Issues with the brain, such as multiple sclerosis or brain tumor, can cause symptoms similar to Meniere’s disease.
 Your doctor may order tests to rule out other problems.
 Your doctor may order a magnetic resonance imaging (MRI) scan or a computerized tomography (CT) scan to assess possible problems with your brain.